rails/rails/guides/source/action_controller_overview.md

 Parameters
 ----------

-Data provided by the user is available in your controller in the [`params`][] hash.
+Data sent by the incoming request is available in your controller in the [`params`][] hash.
 There are two types of parameter data:

 - Query string parameters which are sent as part of the URL (for example, after the `?` in `example.com/accounts?filter=free`).
 - POST parameters which are submitted from an HTML form.